Egeskov Castle: Gardens and lands

 Other buildings belonging to Egeskov include Ladegården, a thatched half-timbered building which is now part of the museum.
 Other buildings are used by the museum and for farming.
 Surrounding the castle is an old park, covering 20 hectares (49 acres) of land.
 The park is divided into a number of gardens.
 The renaissance garden features fountains, a gravel path and topiary figures.
 The fuchsia garden, one of the largest in Europe, contains 104 different species.
 Other gardens near the castle include an English garden, a water garden, an herb garden, a vegetable garden, and a peasant's garden (bondehave).
 The gardens also feature four hedge mazes.
 The oldest is a beech maze several hundreds of years old.
 This garden is trimmed every year to prevent the trees from dying.
 The newest maze is the world's largest bamboo maze.
 It features a Chinese tower in the centre, and a bridge from the tower provides the exit from the maze.
 The parks feature a three-meter-tall sundial designed by Danish poet and mathematician, Piet Hein.

+The land surrounding the castle also includes a number of playgrounds and children's play structures.

 The estate includes an additional eight square kilometres; 2.5 km2 is forest, with the rest being farmland.
 In 1986, a full-sized replica of the castle was built in Hokkaidō, Japan, to hold an aquarium.
 This was constructed with the permission of the Egeskov's owners at the time, Count Claus and Countess Louisa Ahlefeldt-Laurvig-Bille.